VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420(Summer Deprecated)/Week 1 - Intro and Searching.md

 - If we have enough time, we'll do an in-class activity going over classic data structure / algorithm interview questions

 ### Warnings
 - I do not make the coursework.
-I am an adjunct, not a mentor.
+I am an instructor, not a "course mentor".
 Let me repeat that, I don't make the coursework, or any of the material.
 I'm here to deliver it to you, help you understand it, and guide you through the work.
 Someone had the audacity to complain about the fact that I didn't create my own material when I explained that day 1 a few semesters ago.
 I'm also not in control of zybooks.
 If there are issues, it's an administrative issue that comes from zybooks or the department.
 All I can do to fix things is send emails and hope people respond quickly.
 So let it be written, that I don't make the material.
 - I can't be your debugger.
 I can offer support in the way of tips and tricks to have a better debugging experience.
 I can guide you in terms of understanding different algorithms, and data structures, and generally what to do.
-I can sympathize with you when you say that finding your bug took a long time.
 What I can't do is sit down with your code and step through it and identify what's wrong for you.
 - Summer semester is FAST.
 I'm gonna try and ease the pain as much as I can.
 We might have to cram some things in here and there, but generally, I understand it's a lot to learn in a small amount of time.
 You all probably have other stuff going on too, so I get it.
 Let me know if you're struggling, and we can hash it out.
 - If attendance gets too low, I will enforce an attendance policy.
 I hate basing grades off attendance, but the overall class experience diminishes greatly if people aren't coming to class.
 Class is better with you there.

 ### Success
 - Get your sleep.
 Seriously, this is probably the most important thing.
 Staying awake burning the midnight oil might feel like what you're supposed to do, and with how fast things go, you might have to stay up a bit.
 But seriously, get your 8 hours, make sure you're rested.
 Take mental breaks.
 Come back to it if it's not clicking.
-If it comes down to you not sleeping so that you can get your project in on time, let me know, get your rest, and I'll flex the date by a day.
+If it comes down to you not sleeping so that you can get your project in on time, let me know, get your rest, and I'll flex the date.
 - Read.
 The CS major is really a reading and writing major.
 Yes, we're hitting algorithms and data structures, and we're sometimes doing math adjacent things, but more than anything, what you're doing is communication.
 - Get used to drawing/writing.
 Honestly, the easiest way to grasp material in this class is often to draw things out and walk through problem steps on paper, whiteboard, onenote, whatever.
 - Group up.
 We don't tolerate plagiarism.
 But we do love it when students get together, explain topics to eachother, suggest strategies for approaching a problem, help eachother succeed, and make friends.